Paci-Group/Dielectric-Nanocomposite---QE/README.md

 Steps 4-6 MUST before continuing to 7-9, increase number of steps otherwise.
 These scripts assume that the material is an insulator and will most likely fail otherwise.
 If using QuantumEspresso Versions newer thqn 6.0, some of the flags/inputs may have changed.
 Check https://www.quantum-espresso.org/Doc/INPUT_CP.html

 Restarting:
+Change >ndr flag to current step and restart_mode to 'restart'

 Parts of the scripts: